 Why we chose the Microsoft Intellimouse:

-Thehas an understated design with grey and black accenting, a DPI range that reaches 3,200 (more than enough for most PC users) and the same ergonomic shape of its predecessors.
-It has been upgraded with a new sensor to improve tracking accuracy, and a new white tail light helps modernize its look whilst also making it easier to pick out in a dark environment.
+The Microsoft Classic Intellimouse has a time-honored design with grey and black accents, a DPI range of up to 3,200, and the same ergonomic shape as its predecessors.
+While this mouse’s design hasn’t changed much, the technology within it certainly has—it now comes upgraded with a new sensor to improve tracking accuracy, and a new white tail light helps modernize the mouse’s overall look.
+It’s easier to use in the dark because of this built-in light, too.

 - The best wireless mice for 2020